ag7dev/MaggiWare/README.md

 - This software is intended for educational purposes only.
 - Use at your own risk; the author is not responsible for any bans or penalties.
 - Compatible only with Arduino Leonardo boards and requires a USB Host Shield.
-- The public version is older and less precise than the private version available on Discord.
 - Always ensure your Arduino is properly powered to avoid bootloader issues.

 ## 💬 Support